-Total production since COD is 112,141.72 kWh with a deviation of 6.48 % below the P50 forecast and 3.83 % below the weather-adjusted forecast.
-This shows that weather conditions had an impact on the power plant not meeting the P50 forecast, but we note that weather cannot be the only reason for the low production, as the weather-adjusted production is lower than original P50 forecast.
-The Operator has stated that the high deviation may be due to load shedding that resulted in production outages.

-losses was2022

 Hermanus Irradiation Vs Forecast

 The following table and graph describe the irradiance of the site compared to the Helioscope P50 prediction.
 Harmattan notes that the irradiance measurement is based on a pyranometer installed on site

 The site has been measuring irradiance since April to the present, and no irradiance data is available prior to that time.